Check how to report and pay VAT on distance sales of goods from Northern Ireland to the EU

 Find out the VAT rules for supplies of digital services to consumers.

-The records you need to keep
+The records you must keep

 For each sale, you must keep records of: